Delivery options

 Get started as an undeclared student

 The courses in the Cyber Security for Control Systems part-time program allow for registration into individual courses as an undeclared student without going through the SAIT application process first.
-It is important that you read the ideal candidate statement above to be sure that you are a good fit for these courses.
-Also, you must submit a resume to sadt.info@sait.ca to validate the optional courses you should take as part of the program.
+You must read the ideal candidate statement above to ensure you are a good fit for these courses.

-You may apply to complete the credential at any time, at which point you will have to submit transcripts for entrance into the credential.
+You may apply to complete the credential at any time through Apply Alberta at which point you will have to submit transcripts for entrance into the credential.
 You must complete all pre-requisite courses, or apply for a prior learning assessment if you wish to get credit for a required course based on previous education or experience.

 Communication during admission